 The related HTTP Headers for the Last-Modified are listed below.

 - Cache-Control HTTP Header

 These related HTTP Headers for the Last-Modified are other HTTP Response and Request headers for local storage and HTTP Cache system.

 Last Thoughts on Last-Modified HTTP Header and Holistic SEO

 The last-Modified HTTP Response header is important for server-side cache systems.
 It helps clients to consume less bandwidth while downloading web page resources faster.
-Last-Modified HTTP headers can be used with also Etag Headers, Cache-Control as a fallback mechanism.
-Understanding Last-Modified syntax and directives help a Holistic SEO to understand a resource’s change frequency, importance, and whether it is able to be cached or not.
+Last-Modified HTTP headers can also be used with Etag Headers and Cache-Control as a fallback mechanism.
+Understanding Last-Modified syntax and directives helps a Holistic SEO to understand a resource’s change frequency, importance, and whether it can be cached or not.
 An SEO can check the memory cache and disk cache along with other types of HTTP Cache Hierarchies with the help of knowledge for response and request headers such as Last-Modified.

 Our Last-Modified HTTP Header guideline and article will be updated in the light of new information over time.

 - Importance of Keyword Search Volume for SEO - June 29, 2022